Skip Navigation

 Camping Bel is a family run site and extremely popular with British and Dutch holidaymakers.
 There are a total of 200 pitches on level, sandy grass and separated by hedges with mature trees giving good shade.
 All pitches have electrical connections (10A).
 Being just 150 m. from a sandy beach this is a good site for a family beach holiday.
 La Tranche-sur-Mer with all amenities is within walking distance.
 The site operates on a reservation system only.

-Camping les Dunes
+Camping les Violettes

 Vendée